aryxmega/supes-simps-grid-sys/README.md

-# Supes Simps Grids Sys
+# Supes Simps Grid Sys

-Supes Simps Grids Sys (aka SSGS) is a a super simple grid system that's mad easy to customize to fit your millennial needs.
+Supes Simps Grid Sys (aka SSGS) is a a super simple grid system that's mad easy to customize to fit your millennial needs.
 It currently supports Chrome, Firefox, Safari, Opera, IE and major mobile devices.

 ## Installation